Traces of God in the Melbourne Museum?

 A third position on the relationship between science and religion is that they are best understood in dialogue with each other.
-There are issues in both religion and science which impinge upon each other and the insights of each are important in reaching truly human conclusions and responses.
+There are issues in both religion and science that impinge upon each other and the insights of each are important in reaching truly human conclusions and responses.

 The Integration Model

-Finally some have sought to integrate the insights of both religion and science by seeing God’s hand in scientific discoveries or theories and using insights from science to describe the action of God in the world of nature including humankind.
-This has lead on the one hand to the sometimes poorly thought out ideas of intelligent design proponents and on the other, to the rather mystical theology found in the thought of the Jesuit Pierre Teilhard de Chardin.
+Finally, some have sought to integrate the insights of both religion and science by seeing God’s hand in scientific discoveries or theories and using insights from science to describe the action of God in the world of nature including humankind.
+This has led on the one hand to the sometimes poorly thought out ideas of intelligent design proponents and on the other, to the rather mystical theology found in the thought of the Jesuit Pierre Teilhard de Chardin.
 De Chardin was both a passionate scientist and a Christian mystic who sought to integrate his broad scientific knowledge with his profound faith.

 A further article on Teilhard by American theologian John Haught outlines some of his ideas about evolution towards the future in Christ.

 An article in the Tablet’s Student Zone looks at how the science/religion divide has come about historically.
-It suggests that religion ‘because it has a long-developed expertise in moral philosophy and jurisprudence and because it continues to represent the beliefs and desires of the majority of people’ has a regulating role to play in relation to science where as history has shown, it is a short step between acquiring the ability to split atoms and disasters like Hiroshima.
+It suggests that religion ‘because it has a long-developed expertise in moral philosophy and jurisprudence and because it continues to represent the beliefs and desires of the majority of people has a regulating role to play in relation to science whereas history has shown, it is a short step between acquiring the ability to split atoms and disasters like Hiroshima.